The Wells Fargo Active Cash Card is is a close competitor of the Citi® Double Cash Card. Read on for help deciding which one is right for you.

 If you plan on carrying a balance, you should prioritize your interest rate over rewards.
 Neither of these cards would be a good choice for someone paying interest on a regular basis, because they charge variable APRs ranging from 13.99% to 23.99% (Double Cash) and 14.99% to 24.99% (Active Cash).

-A possible exception is that the Active Cash offers a 15-month, 0% introductory APR on purchases and balance transfers.
-The Double Cash offers an 18-month 0% introductory APR on balance transfers, but it doesn’t have an introductory 0% rate for purchases.
+A possible exception is that the Active Cash offers a 0% introductory APR for 15 months from account opening on purchases and qualifying balance transfers (14.99% to 24.99% variable APR thereafter).
+The Double Cash offers an 18-month 0% introductory APR on balance transfers (13.99% to 23.99% variable APR thereafter), but it doesn’t have an introductory 0% APR rate for purchases.
 If you’re planning some major purchases and are confident that you can pay them off before the 0% term expires, the Active Cash might be a good way to earn rewards and buy some more time without paying interest.